 That doesn’t mean A.I. acts or feels like a human being, or in attempts to compete with living, breathing people.
 It means A.I. is a tool that can be used to do things that people simply can’t do.

 That’s the strategic advantage, but amid the hype, it’s easy to lose sight of that.

-Some so-called experts might tell you that the best way to get started with A.I. is to look for “low-hanging fruit,” or projects that leverage the technology in a way that poses little risk.
+Some so-called experts might tell you that the best way to get started with A.I. is to look for projects that leverage the technology in ways that pose little risk.

 But it doesn’t make sense to deploy A.I. to tasks and activities that humans can easily do.

 To be blunt, many A.I. products are “low-hanging” fruit that fails to leverage the power of A.I. to address complex problems and processes.

 - Driving: While self-driving vehicles are intriguing and could take bad drivers off the road, driving is something that human can easily do and many people like driving.
 A.I. has been applied to autonomous vehicles because there are a limited number of potential scenarios such as routes, the movement of other vehicles, and weather conditions; something that can be easily addressed with computing power and software.

 - Customer service: Visit a Website and you’ll likely see a chatbot that promises to answer all your questions.
 Again, does A.I. really need to be applied to customer service?
 People are good at delivering customer service.
 They can communicate and be empathetic.